Władysław Umiński: Analysis

 From modern perspective, his works have been criticized for not delving into societal issues or transformation of future society, and his science fiction ideas have been noted to have been not particularly revolutionary or imaginative, rather, simple extrapolations and improvements of existing technologies (gramophones, submarines, aircraft).
-On the other hand, Smuszkiewicz noted that this meant the inventions presented in his works were more realistic than those of Verne or Wells.
+On the other hand, Smuszkiewicz noted that this meant the inventions presented in his works were more realistic than those of Verne or Wells, whose ideas Umiński sometimes criticized as too unrealistic.
 Many of the devices he described in his books have become a reality within a few years of their publication.
 He has been known to adjust details of his inventions in newer editions to reflect the evolving state of technology.
 Polish literary scholar Kamila Budrowska suggested that his science fiction themes should be seen more through the prism of his educational activities than experiments with imagination.
 Nonetheless, some of his works also feature space travel, with protagonists of W nieznane światy (1895) trying to contact Mars, and Zaziemskie światy (1948), visiting Venus.
+His 1895 novel also anticipates miniature sound-recording devices and explores one of early science fiction's recurring themes, the possibility of communication with extraterrestrial intelligence.
+Czarodziejski okręt (1916), meanwhile, portrayed an advanced civilian ship featuring a seaplane and long range wireless telegraphy or radio ("metatelephone").
+His Krzyż i półksiężyc (1913) and Przygody łodzi podwodnej (1925) are regarded as some of the earliest examples of Polish military science fiction.

 Umiński's positive view of technological progress changes in his late works (Zaziemskie światy) which likely reflect his wartime disappointment at the destructive consequences of said trend.
 In that work, Umiński promotes not technological, but moral progress.
+Nonetheless, the novel considerably broadened the science-fictional scope of his fiction by depicting interplanetary travel and extraterrestrial civilizations.

 Research on Umiński's work is hampered by the fact that researchers do not have access to the author's archive, which, if it has survived, is probably in the possession of his heirs.